Off the beaten track – some lesser-known Italian wines

 Ministry of Drinks, £14.99

 It’s a lot of fun discovering new places and flavours, though going off-piste is not without its challenges.
 Most of us naturally err on the side of caution and look for the familiar, better to be safe than sorry.
 Nothing wrong with that, though the hope is that these wines will encourage you to explore!
-Meanwhile, on another day, the examples chosen could easily have been entirely different and include Rosé!
+Meanwhile, the examples chosen could easily have been entirely different on another day t and include Rosé!

 There’s no better time than to try these wines, with the upcoming festive season meaning lots of opportunities to enjoy them.
 Also, look out for discounts as we approach Christmas and the New Year festivities.